 What is Methylmalonic Aciduria and Homocystinuria, cblC Type?

-Methylmalonic aciduria and homocystinuria, cblC type is a metabolic disorder that affects the body's ability to process a protein called cobalamin.
-Cobalamin is also known as vitamin B12.
-The most well-described form of methylmalonic aciduria and homocystinuria is type cblC, or methylmalonic aciduria and homocystinuria, cblC type; it is also the most common of these disorders.
+Methylmalonic aciduria and homocystinuria is a metabolic disorder that affects the body's ability to process a protein called cobalamin (also known as vitamin B12).
+The most well-described and common form of the condition is type cblC.
+Type cblC is caused by harmful genetic changes (variants) in the MMACHC gene.

 How common is Methylmalonic Aciduria and Homocystinuria, cblC Type?